 When you’ve got more debt than you can keep up with, and you’re having a hard time making your monthly payments, a debt consolidation program can offer relief.

-At Debt Reduction Services, we offer a debt consolidation program to help people consolidate their debts into one lower monthly payment so that they can get back in control of their finances.
-Here you’ll learn all about how debt consolidation programs work, so that you can decide if enrolling in a debt consolidation program is right for you.
+At Debt Reduction Services, we offer help for people struggling with credit card debt and other financial difficulties so that they can get back in control of their finances.
+Here you’ll learn all about debt consolidation programs, and how they work, so that you can decide if enrolling in one is right for you.

 What is a Debt Consolidation Program?

 Debt consolidation programs are services that involve a formal plan to restructure and pay off your debt by combining multiple accounts (primarily credit cards) into one single monthly payment.
 This typically involves a nonprofit company who manages the plan using predetermined benefits with your creditors.
 These benefits include things such as waived penalties and fees and/or a lower interest rates.
 You will then make a single monthly payment to the nonprofit company, who will distribute the funds to your original lender.